dzenanr/travel_impressions/README.md

-# Category Links Application with dartling and Web Components
+# Travel Impressions Application with dartling and Web Components

 **Categories**: education, class models, web components.

-**Concepts**: Category, Link.
+**Concepts**: Traveler, Message, Impression, Country, Place, WebLink.

 **Description**:
-A model with 2 concepts to show how to use dartling, a model framework for educational purposes.
-A web application with web components that use the model.
+A web application that will allow young travelers to inform their families and friends about their impressions of visited places.

 **Start**:
 Clone the project and open it with Dart Editor.